jjferg/Giphy-App/README.md

  Try it out  [GiphyApp](https://jjferg.github.io/Giphy-App/)

 ## Over View
+- Front End Application
 - HTML  is minimal.
 A Div container is used to house the elements.
 A form element with input for user.
 - BootStrap is use just to keep the elements in simple order.
-- Javsascript/JQuery is used here to dynamically create the button elements with the attributes.
+- Javsascript/JQuery is used here to dynamically create the button elements along with attributes.
+Which takes the users input makes GET request to the giphy api, if successful the data is returned then rendered to the HTML.
+- CSS is used to color and shape the buttons.

 ## How to install this app on your computer(local)
 1. Under the repository name, click Clone or download.